-There are 613 scholarships available for pursuing their Undergraduate Degree as of May 2025.
-You can find hundreds of Undergraduate Degree scholarships available for high school senior, college, post-graduate, college senior, and high school freshmans.
-Some prominent Undergraduate Degree scholarships for students include the Lightbown Family Scholarship Fund, the William B. Ruggles Right to Work Scholarship, and the Educational Scholarship.
-You can find Undergraduate Degree scholarships for pursuing your undergraduate, four-year, community college, vocational, two-year, bachelor's, or advanced degree.
+There are 711 scholarships available for pursuing their Four-Year Degree as of October 2025.
+You can find hundreds of Four-Year Degree scholarships available for high school senior, college senior, and colleges.
+Some prominent Four-Year Degree scholarships for students include the Louise and Sam McGhee Scholarship Fund, the Thomas P. Kapfer Memorial Scholarship Fund, and the Barry D. Koval Memorial Scholarship.
+You can find Four-Year Degree scholarships for pursuing your four-year, community college, two-year, vocational, or undergraduate.

-You can find scholarship financial aid for your Undergraduate Degree by using a scholarship search engine like Scholarships That Work, which has 613 Undergraduate Degree scholarships with an average award amount of $3,988.
-You can also find scholarships to pursue a Undergraduate Degree by inquiring with organizations that offer Undergraduate Degree scholarships, like the Pittsburgh Foundation, the National Institute for Labor Relations Research (NILRR), the Jewish Social Services Agency (JSSA), or the Associated General Contractors of Ohio.
+You can find scholarship financial aid for your Four-Year Degree by using a scholarship search engine like Scholarships That Work, which has 711 Four-Year Degree scholarships with an average award amount of $2,482.
+You can also find scholarships to pursue a Four-Year Degree by inquiring with organizations that offer Four-Year Degree scholarships, like the Community Foundation Serving Western Virginia, the Pittsburgh Foundation, the Community Foundation for a Greater Richmond, or the Ventura County Community Foundation.

-To apply for your Undergraduate Degree, you will need to fill out the scholarship application form on the scholarship page.
-For ten of these scholarships, you will need to submit an essay.
-Several Undergraduate Degree scholarships require a resume, and a few awards require letters of recommendation.
-The GPA requirements for Undergraduate Degree scholarships vary between a 2.0 and 3.5 minimum GPA.
+To apply for your Four-Year Degree, you will need to fill out the scholarship application form on the scholarship page.
+For two of these scholarships, you will need to submit an essay.
+Several Four-Year Degree scholarships require a resume, and a few awards require letters of recommendation.
+The GPA requirements for Four-Year Degree scholarships vary between a 2.0 and 3.5 minimum GPA.

-Some of the best scholarships for pursuing your Undergraduate Degree are the Tuttle Construction Inc. Tiny Rauch Scholarship, the Student Caregiver Scholarship, the Veteran Hero Scholarship, the Bronx Injury Lawyers P.C.
-Essay Contest $500 Scholarship, and the David Benowitz Recognizing Public Servants Scholarship.
-The best scholarships for Undergraduate Degree students will be listed at the top of this page.
+Some of the best scholarships for pursuing your Four-Year Degree are the Ventura County Agriculture Scholarship, the Ferne Daniel Scholarship, the Terry R. Marolt Memorial Scholarship Fund, the Donald W. Colbert Scholarship, and the Sophie Dernar Memorial Scholarship.
+The best scholarships for Four-Year Degree students will be listed at the top of this page.

-Yes, there are two scholarships specifically for minority students who want to pursue their Undergraduate Degree.
-Applicants who identify as Native American or Alaska Native or Hispanic are eligible for these scholarships, like the William B. Ruggles Right to Work Scholarship and the Lightbown Family Scholarship Fund.
+Yes, there are four scholarships specifically for minority students who want to pursue their Four-Year Degree.
+Applicants who identify as Native American or Alaska Native, Black, White, or Hispanic are eligible for these scholarships, like the Thomas P. Kapfer Memorial Scholarship Fund, the Louise and Sam McGhee Scholarship Fund, and the Barry D. Koval Memorial Scholarship.

-All students pursuing their Undergraduate Degree are eligible to apply for the scholarships on this page.
-Other eligibility requirements for Undergraduate Degree scholarships may vary, so be sure to read the scholarship listing carefully.
-Two scholarships for Undergraduate Degree are specifically open to applicants who identify as Native American or Alaska Native or Hispanic students.
-One scholarship Undergraduate Degree scholarships is religious-affiliated awards for Jewish students.
+All students pursuing their Four-Year Degree are eligible to apply for the scholarships on this page.
+Other eligibility requirements for Four-Year Degree scholarships may vary, so be sure to read the scholarship listing carefully.
+Four scholarships for Four-Year Degree are specifically open to applicants who identify as Native American or Alaska Native, Black, White, or Hispanic students.
+One scholarship Four-Year Degree scholarships is religious-affiliated awards for Catholic students.
 Of these scholarships, one require community service participation.
-Plus, one scholarship Undergraduate Degree require extracurricular involvement.
-Also, there are one Undergraduate Degree scholarships specifically for applicants who identify as women or female.
-For military-affiliated students, there are one scholarship Undergraduate Degree specifically available to you.
-Non-traditional students, such as adult learners, can apply for one Undergraduate Degree scholarships specifically open to non-traditional applicants.
+Plus, three scholarships Four-Year Degree require extracurricular involvement.
+Also, there are two Four-Year Degree scholarships specifically for applicants who identify as women or female.
+For military-affiliated students, there are one scholarship Four-Year Degree specifically available to you.

 Scholarships by Major